To many, “growth hacking” is a relatively recent and mostly unknown term.

 In addition to data pulled from analytics tools, you’ll also want to make sure you embrace social listening to uncover the opinions, suggestions, preferences, and pain points of your audience.

-Now that we have successfully defined the concept of growth hacking and identified some of the top strategies used by growth hackers in the past, let’s take a look at some of the tools used to overcome any online marketing challenges budding businesses might face as they start out.
+Now that we have successfully defined the concept of how to hack growth and identified some of the top strategies used in the past, let’s take a look at some of the tools used to overcome any online marketing challenges budding businesses might face as they start out.

 Here are some options that can help you collect data, improve your content strategy, and add more value to the customer experience.